sjanel/coincenter/README.md

 By default, it stores all types of trades and withdraws results, but the list is configurable to follow your needs.

 **Important**: those files contain important information so `coincenter` does not clean them automatically.
 You can move the old activity history files if they take to much space after a while.

+## Parallel requests

+You may want to query several exchanges for a command at the same time.
+In this case, it's possible to ask `coincenter` to launch requests in parallel when it's possible.
+By default, the number of requests in parallel is `1`.
+To increase it, change the value of the field `nbMaxParallelRequests` in `generalconfig.json` file (more information [here](CONFIG.md#options-description)).

+You will have a nice boost of speed when you query the same thing from multiple exchanges / or accounts.
+However, the logs may not be ordered anymore.

 ## Public requests